-CR B-4
+CR B-3

-Placetypes adjacent to this placetype should match the low-rise scale of this placetype at or along the adjacency before rising to mid or high rise.
+Industrial uses should not be within nor adjacent to this placetype. 晶 CR B-4 be designed to promote walkability including enhanced sidewalks, street trees and landscaping, minimal curb cuts, and pedestrian-scaled lighting.

+Housing such as duplexes, townhomes,

-- be designed to promote walkability including enhanced sidewalks, street trees and landscaping, minimal curb cuts, and pedestrian-scaled lighting. - Establish a comprehensive pedestrian network emphasizing multimodal connections to transit routes, commercial areas, schools, and parks. - Local streets ideally have 6-foot sidewalks with planting strips in locations with less intense development and have 8-foot sidewalks with planting 9 strips in locations with more intense development. - Arterials ideally have 8-foot sidewalks with either planting strips or amenity - Bike lanes or separated bike lanes are provided on arterial streets.
-Bike boulevards are included on local streets.
-The bike network is complete. well-marked, safe, and easy to use.
+Establish a comprehensive pedestrian network emphasizing multimodal connections to transit routes, commercial areas, schools, and parks.

+Local streets ideally have 6-foot sidewalks with planting strips in locations with less intense development and have 8-foot sidewalks with planting strips in locations with more intense development.

+Arterials ideally have 8-foot sidewalks with either planting strips or amenity zones.

+Bike lanes or separated bike lanes are provided on arterial streets.
+Bike boulevards are included on local

-- Supporting commercial areas should Plant parkways and private yards with shade trees to expand the urban forest and improve neighborhood character. - Front and rear yards serve as private open spaces.
-Application can vary, but it should be generally consistent throughout this placetype. - Increased side and rear yards can serve as transitions between different housing types and commercial developments. - Have street connections to parks, schools, and other destinations, and include well-designed pedestrian connections to trails or greenways.
+Supporting commercial areas should R Plant parkways and private yards with shade trees to expand the urban forest and improve neighborhood character.

+Front and rear yards serve as private open spaces.
+Application can vary, but it should be generally consistent throughout this placetype.

+Increased side and rear yards can serve as transitions between different housing types and commercial developments.

+Have street connections to parks, schools, and other destinations, and include well-designed pedestrian connections to trails or greenways.

+THEME CONNECTIONS 💋 🥶 🙆 💷 URBAN DESIGN ELEMENTS + STRATEGIES (CONT.)

-- Consider shared parking spaces, including the prioritization of street parking, that can serve both residential and business needs. - Incorporate green spaces and landscaping within and around parking areas to enhance the aesthetic appeal of the neighborhood - When feasible, place surface parking at the rear or interior of the lot to enhance the pedestrian experience.
+Consider shared parking spaces, including the prioritization of street parking, that can serve both residential and business needs.

+Incorporate green spaces and landscaping within and around parking areas to enhance the aesthetic appeal of the neighborhood serving commercial nodes.

+When feasible, place surface parking at the rear or interior of the lot to enhance the pedestrian experience.